IronLanguages/dlr/docs/dlr-overview/runtime.md

 It is hard to separate language implementation concepts from the runtime concepts with dynamic languages.
 However, we try to do so by defining the runtime aspects of the DLR as DynamicSites, SiteBinders, and Rules for fast dynamic invocation.
 We include higher-level objects as helpers for library authors who want their objects to participate well in dynamic operations -- DynamicObject and ExpandoObject.
 We also include utilities, default binding helpers, and COM IDispatch interoperability.

+NOTE: Many classes described here have been migrated directly to .NET runtime and are no longer provided by the DLR.

 <h2 id="dynamic-call-sites">4.1 Dynamic Call Sites</h2>

 Dynamic call sites allow dynamic language code to run fast.
 They manage the method caching for performing specific operations on specific types of objects.
 The dynamic sites mechanism the DLR uses is based on research and experience with tried-and-true dynamic language implementations.
 For deeper discussion than provided here search the web for dynamic language method caching or polymorphic inline method caching.